modsim/hops/README.md

 The **H**ighly **O**ptimized **P**olytope **S**ampling toolbox is an open-source C++17
-library for efficient and scalable MCMC algorithms for sampling convex-constrained spaces possibly equipped with arbitrary target functions
+library for efficient and scalable MCMC algorithms for sampling convex-constrained spaces possibly equipped with arbitrary target functions.

 ## Installation